JeremyAnsel/xwa_hooks/xwa_hook_hangars/zip/readme.txt

 To set the y position offset of the player craft, set "PlayerOffsetY = value". value is an integer.
 The default value is 0.
 To set the z position offset of the player craft, set "PlayerOffsetZ = value". value is an integer.
 The default value is 0.
 To invert the hangar floor for the player craft, set "IsPlayerFloorInverted = 1".
 When set to 0, the floor is below the player craft.
 When set to 1, the floor is above the player craft.
+To fold entering craft when it is near the OutsideHangar hardpoint, set "FoldOutside = 1".
+The default value is 0.
 See "HangarObjects.txt".

 Apply to hangar: